Skip to main content

 The board exposes a setup webapp at http://<board-ip>:8080.
 Finish onboarding there.
 The board then shows up in Mission Control’s Fleet view.

-This flow works in any browser that runs Mission Control.
-Browser flash is not required for stock-OS boards because the install command runs over SSH on the board itself.
-For the canonical curl walkthrough, see Drone Agent installation or Ground Agent installation.
+The install command runs over SSH on the board itself, so any browser that displays Mission Control can show you the command.
+For the canonical walkthrough, see Drone Agent installation or Ground Agent installation.

 Fresh SD card